material-components/material-components-android/docs/theming/Motion.md

   exitTransition = Hold()
 }
 ```

+_**Note:** When setting a `Hold` or `MaterialElevationScale` transition, it’s
+important that the transition matches the duration of the
+`MaterialContainerTransform` it’s paired with.
+If explicitly setting a duration
+on `MaterialContainerTransform` with `setDuration`, use the same value.
+Otherwise, prefer the `MaterialContainerTransform(Context, boolean)` constructor
+which loads theme-based values upfront so `Hold` or `MaterialElevationScale`’s
+duration can be accurately set using `MaterialContainerTransform.getDuration`._

 Alternatively, to subtly scale and fade Fragment A while the container transform
 is playing, set FragmentA's exit and reenter transitions to a